cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 machine instances.
 After cloning, a BOSH Stemcell applies the specifications outlined for it in the deployment manifest.
-A BOSH vSphere Stemcell usually exceeds 500MB in size.
+A BOSH vSphere Stemcell usually exceeds 500MB in size, except for the `light` Stemcells.

-You will need Internet access for the bosh\_cli to download the stemcells.
+You need Internet access for `bosh_cli` to download the stemcells.
-You may need to temporarily set the http\_proxy and https\_proxy variables if you are behind a corporate firewall.
+You may need to temporarily set `http_proxy` and `https_proxy` if you are behind a corporate firewall.
-If so, remember to unset it before completing the following steps if your proxy won't allow contacting the newly micro_bosh vm.
+If so, remember to unset it before completing the following steps if your proxy won't allow the newly-created `micro_bosh` VM to be contacted.

 <pre class="terminal">
 $ bosh public stemcells